walterhiggins/WMPJS/README.md

 ## Who is this book for?

-This book is for anyone who is curious about Minecraft Modding and Programming.
+This book is for anyone who is curious about Programming and creating Minecraft Plugins.
 It teaches how to create Minecraft Server Plugins and assumes the reader has no previous programming experience.
 This book is for beginners of all ages.

 ## Introduction

 This book shows you how to create your own Minecraft Server Plugins using Javascript.
-In this book I will sometimes use the word 'mod' and sometimes use the term 'plugin'.
-For the purpose of this book, these words mean the same thing.
+There's often confusion about the words 'Mod' and 'Plugin'.
+For the purpose of this book, they mean the same thing.
 Mojang - the makers of Minecraft - prefer to use the term 'Plugin API' rather than 'Modding API' when refering to their forthcoming official API which will make extending Minecraft easier.

 Before we begin I better explain some of the words I'll use throughout this book.